CSC207-UofT/course-project-207-project-dream-team/Design Document.md

   - SimpleScheduler: only responsible for scheduling the timetable via recursion.
   - Filter and its subclasses: For our three non-abstract filter classes, each of them is responsible for dealing with one kind of user preference.
 For instance, Instructor Filter only works if users want to rule out specific unwanted instructors.
 Therefore, one non-abstract filter class has its own responsibility, and will change if and only its own filter method (named “sort” in the algorithms) changes.

 - Open/closed principle:
   - An implementation of the Open/closed principle is the Filter class.
 The instance variables in Filter are made private and can only be accessed through getter methods.
 The helper methods are also private so changes of the data in Filter can only be made inside the Filter class.
-However, outside of the Filter class, only access is allowed and no change shall occur to the data stored in the Filter class.
+However, outside the Filter class, only access is allowed and no change shall occur to the data stored in the Filter class.

 - Liskov Substitution principle: